pinocchio-mad-scrience/upboard-linux-ia/ubuntu/lm_scripts/leap_motion_readme.txt

   LeapControlPanel
 See /usr/share/Leap/README.linux for more information.

-Advanced settings:
+C. Advanced settings:

   LeapControlPanel --showsettings

-A. First, attempt the basic troubleshooting steps just like on Windows or Mac OS X. Run: sudo service leapd status
+D. First, attempt the basic troubleshooting steps just like on Windows or Mac OS X. Run: sudo service leapd status
 And check your cable, do not connect through a USB hub, verify that other